niemopen/niem-open-training/Modules/14 - Associations (JSON).md

 ### Instance Documents

-In the instance document, the association object can specify the objects being associated together by pointing to then with `ref` attributes, or by including the object inside the association object.
+In the instance document, the association object can specify the objects being associated together by pointing to then with `@id` attributes, or by including the object inside the association object.

 First, here's the association using referencing.
 The applicable `nc:Person` and `j:Charge` objects are external to `j:PersonChargeAssociation`.
 While shown next to the `j:PersonChargeAssociation` object, they could be _anywhere_ in the instance document.